VladimirKalachikhin/Galadriel-cache/README.md

 _tiles/map_Name/Zoom/X_tile/Y_tile_
 with or without extension.

+### MBTiles
+The file with map on mbtiles format must have `.mbtiles` extension and located in _$tileCacheDir_ directory.
+The map description file must have same name as map file, but with _.php_ extension of course, and and, similarly to other such files be locate in _mapsources/_ directory.
+It doesn't matter to the GaladrielCache whether vector or raster tiles are in the map file.
+The corresponding configuration should be in the map description file.

 ## Install&configure:
 You must have a web server with php support.
 Just copy.
 Paths and other settings are described in `params.php`